 Master of Science in Mathematics and Science Education

 The Graduate School, through the School of Urban Education and the College of Engineering and Natural Sciences, offers an interdisciplinary program leading to a Master of Science in Mathematics and Science Education (M.S.M.S.E.).
-The M.S.M.S.E. is a research and/or project-based program designed to provide a solid background in mathematics and science principles and their application in the classroom.
+This program provides a solid background in mathematics and science principals for application within formal and/or informal classroom settings.
 It includes a core of professional education and educational research courses and electives to be selected based on the student’s interest and background.
-The M.S.M.S.E. program is intended for, but not limited to, certified and practicing teachers who wish to enhance their subject matter knowledge and skill in science and math.
+The M.S.M.S.E. program is designed for certified and practicing teachers and others with degrees or work experience in the fields of Science, Technology, Engineering and Mathematics (STEM) who wish to enhance their subject matter knowledge and skill in science and math.
 It includes a core of professional education courses, educational research courses, and electives in math and science.
-The M.S.M.S.E. degree program is not designed to lead to standard teacher certification.
+The M.S.M.S.E. students are required to complete a final research or capstone project on a STEM topic.

 M.S.M.S.E.
-Core Courses (18 credit hours)
+Research Core Courses (9 credit hours)

-Educ 7153, Techniques of Research and Evaluation
+- Educ 7153, Techniques of Research and Evaluation

 Educ 7183, Statistical Methods for Research I